haseeb-cb/fundamentals-of-gis/Content/4_Exercise.md

 	- You can disolve the result of the buffer to make future steps easier,
 - Use the *Intersection*  tool to combine intersect these buffers to get the areas which are only within 2km of the airport area, within a 1km radius from the stations, and within 500m from the road network.
 	- You have to run this intersect with two buffers first, then run the output of that with the final buffer to get the desired result, don't forget to make your outputs permanent in between processing
-- No we need to remove the areas that are not suitable from this layer, namely the airport area itself, the stations themselves, the
+- No we need to remove the areas that are not suitable from this layer, namely the airport area itself, the stations themselves, the 55 dB noise zone, and the build up areas.
+	-

 *Hint 1: The Multipart to Singlepart- geoprocessing tool can be used to detach the polygons individual features to be able to calculate their areas.
 This is useful when the overlay operations combine the features, but because their topology information is still stored, they can be separated using this tool.*